RachelSeah/-Somwrita--Final-Project-Team-6-/README.md

 - **Ambient crossfade system**: four looping tracks (ambient.mp3, ambient_rain.mp3, night.mp3, ambient_collapse.mp3) all start silently and fade between each other based on STATE.currentState and STATE.rainActive.
 Each state change triggers a smooth setVolume(target, FADE_TIME) crossfade so transitions never snap.
 - **Stereo pan with mouse**: every ambient track is panned each frame using song.pan(panVal) where panVal is mapped from mouseX across the canvas width — moving the mouse left shifts all audio to the left speaker, right to the right.
 - **FFT bass pulse**: a p5.FFT(0.8, 64) instance analyses the master output every frame. fft.getEnergy('bass') is mapped to a 0–1 value exposed via getBassPulse(), which drawSpawnedFlowers() reads to pulse flower petal size in sync with the beat.
-- **Flower pop sound**: playFlowerPop() plays a short quiet sound on every flower spawn — single click or drag — at a low volume (0.03) so it feels organic without being intrusive.
+- **Flower pop sound**: playFlowerPop() plays a short quiet sound on every flower spawn, single click or drag, at a low volume (0.03) so it feels organic without being intrusive.
 - **Fish splash sound**: playFishSplash(fishX) plays when a fish hits the water surface, panned to match the fish's x position on screen so the splash feels spatially grounded.
 - **Browser autoplay handling**: audio is unlocked on the first mousedown, keydown, or touchstart gesture via AudioContext.resume() — ensuring sounds start correctly across all browsers without errors.